kevin-rounsavelle/wp-cms-importer/README.md

 - PHP 7.2 or higher (PHP 8.1 Recommended)
 - MySQL compatible database (MySQL Server, MariaDB, Amazon Aurora-MySQL, etc)
-- Allow_url_fopen is "ON" in php.ini for image copying from server to server (usually it will be turned on by default)
+- 'allow_url_fopen' is "ON" in php.ini for copying images from a remote URL to the local server (usually it will be turned on by default)
 - WordPress XML export file (posts or pages).

 #### Is there a limit on the amount of data that can be processed?